viktorkombov/spa-angular-softuni/README.md

 ## Bonuses

-My Angular app and the server were deployed to heroku.
+My Angular app and the server were deployed on heroku.

 #####